-In this exercise, you will learn how to use the online SuperTracker dietary assessment tool as you analyze your personal diet.

-and carrying clubs), weight training, bicycling, swimming, and aerobics.
+In this exercise, you will learn how to use the online SuperTracker dietary assessment tool as you analyze your personal diet. activities include walking briskly, hiking, gardening/yard work, golf (walking and carrying clubs), weight training, bicycling, swimming, and aerobics.
 Physical activities that are not intense enough to meet the recommendations might include walking at a casual pace or doing light household chores.

-To personalize a plan, individuals can go to www.ChooseMyPlate.gov2 and use the SuperTracker tool to get information that is specific to their needs for energy, nutrient composition, and physical activity level.
-Figure 1.3 shows the food group recommendations, examples of foods that count for each food group, and nutrition tips for an individual requiring a 2000 calorie diet.
+To personalize a plan, individuals can go to www.
+ChooseMyPlate.gov2 and use the SuperTracker tool to get information that is specific to their needs for energy, nutrient composition, and physical activity level.
+FIGURE 1.3 shows the food group recommendations, examples of foods that count for each food group, and nutrition tips for an individual requiring a 2000 calorie diet.
 This individualization is helpful because not all individuals at the same age and gender have the same physical activity level and energy needs.